+When did I last a Dairy Free Ice Cream Sundae, erm, can’t remember.
 Did you know that today is dedicated to cherries as National Cherry Day?
-No, neither did I until last week when I was approached to create a recipe with cherries in mind, I’ve been craving ice cream recently so a dairy free ice cream sunday seemed the perfect idea.
+No, neither did I until last week when I was approached to create a recipe with cherries in mind, I’ve been craving ice cream recently so a Dairy Free Ice Cream Sundae seemed the perfect idea.
 Is there a National Rebecca Day?
 I wonder… [pops off to check] … Well what do you know, there is, it’s the 4th July apparently [bugger, missed my chance to milk it].

 Anyway, back to the post!

-The ice cream I use to make this sunday is ever so simple to make and super delicious.
+The ice cream I use to make this Dairy Free Ice Cream Sundae is ever so simple to make and super delicious.
 Personally I prefer my ice creams to be less sweet and my chocolate ice cream to be super rich in dark chocolate flavour, hence adding some cacao powder, it makes the ice cream taste so luxurious and expensive…when it really only costs £1 to make a litre!
 The vanilla ice cream is really frozen yogurt and a bit more expense to make at £3 but, again, you get a litre and it’s so rich you don’t need much per serving.

 Fabbri Amarena Cherries in syrup are available in the Ciao Gusto Italian Shop on Ocado but, in fact Fabbri do some delicious ice cream sauces too.
 I admit to buying some of their free from caramel and wild strawberry sauces too.
 After all, I’ve got several more portions of ice cream left now we’ve eaten all the cherries, and it’s just rude to not have a sauce on your ice cream isn’t it?

-To build the sunday is easy peasy, in fact, Lewis helped me make this one.
+To build this Dairy Free Ice Cream Sundae is easy peasy, in fact, Lewis helped me make the one pictured.
 We added the Fabbri Amarena Fruit & Berries to the glass first, then poured in a little of the delicious syrup, then a scoop of the vanilla frozen yogurt, followed by more cherries and syryp, then some chocolate ice cream, one more scoop of the vanilla and finished by topping with more cherries, syrup and a generous drizzle of vegan chocolate sauce.
 Lewis decided to pop a cherry on top as the finishing touch!

-Two really easy ice cream recipes made with yogurt and chocolate milk.
+Two really easy dairy free ice cream recipes made with yogurt and chocolate milk.
 Just add sugar to taste.
+Makes 1ltr of Vanilla and 1ltr of Chocolate ice cream

-- 2 500ml vanilla soya yogurt I used Alpro
+- 1 ltr vanilla soya yogurt I used two Alpro Soya yogurts (500ml)

 - 4 tbsp caster sugar